Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their valuable suggestions.
 SB was supported by the INSPIRE Faculty award (DST/INSPIRE/04/2020/002224), Department of Science and Technology (DST), Government of India.
 SB and MA acknowledge support to this research from the European Southern Observatory, Garching, through the 2022 SSDF.
 SB and OG acknowledge support to this research from Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemenschaft (DGF, German Research Foundation) under Germany's Excellence Strategy - EXC-2094-390783311.
 MA and OG thank the Research School of Astronomy and Astrophysics at ANU for support through their Distinguished Visitor Program in 2024.
 This work was supported by the DAAD under the Australia-Germany joint research programme with funds from the Australian Ministry for Science and Education.
 CK acknowledges funding from the UK Science and Technology Facility Council through grant ST/Y001443/1.